Helpful information about payment options and policies for Summer Sessions.

 - eCheck or eSavings

-- Mail a check with a completed Credit Course Payment Form.
-The student should allow a minimum of 5 working days for mail delivery to ensure the payment is received prior to the payment deadline.
+- Allow a minimum of 5 working days for mail delivery to ensure the payment is received prior to the payment deadline.
 Be sure to write your UH Number and course reference number (CRN) on the check.
-Write checks payable to University of Hawaiʻi.

 - Third Party Sponsor Scholarship Payment.
 Recipient payments are not automatically posted to your student account.